Everybody has a war story. Some are gorier than others, and each has a unique sequence of battlefields.

 “Yeah, I got a gambling problem.
 It’s a sensitive subject.
 But I’m going all in if I sense that you bluffing.
 I was trying to get even.
 When the odds against me, I love it.
 Independent and winning.
 Ain’t gotta convince you I’m thuggin’.
 Not to mention, I’m hustling.
 Don’t want no attention or nothing.”

-“At War With Myself Too,” repurposes another meta-ish fashion on “Bet Back.”
+Starlito again uses a meta-ish approach on “Bet Back.”
 It serves as a new testament to the old adage of being sick and tired of being sick and tired:

 Next, “Grudge 2.0” has Starlito in another internal battle.
 In the midst of it, he bemoans contrition for not showing enough love to another and harbors an unforgiving spirit toward himself.

-On “Sometimes,” he flexes a dogged country electric guitar to sonically paint temperamental affection.
+On “Sometimes,” he flexes a dogged country electric guitar, sonically painting temperamental affection.

 Starlito harps on apologies and enters a not-guilty plea in the circuit court of love in “Wasn’t Wrong.”